Synology DS1621+ Review 2026: 6-Bay NAS for Business & Power Users

 The Synology DS1621+ is the perfect NAS for users who've outgrown 4-bay devices but don't need (or want) rack-mount equipment.
 With AMD Ryzen power, ECC RAM, massive expandability to 16 bays, and PCIe slot for 10GbE, it delivers enterprise features in a desktop form factor.

-It’s ideal for small businesses running Active Backup, content creators needing huge storage, and power users building comprehensive home labs.
-The main limitation is Plex transcoding—if that’s critical, pair it with an Intel model or transcoding card.
+It's ideal for small businesses running Active Backup, content creators needing huge storage, and power users building comprehensive home labs.
+The main limitation is Plex transcoding - if that's critical, pair it with an Intel model or transcoding card.

 At ~$900 (diskless), it's a significant investment, but the expandability means it can grow with you for years.
 Highly recommended for serious storage needs.

-Last Updated: January 2026
+Last Updated: February 2026